epfl-ada/ada-2020-project-milestone-p3-p3_wlyb/Readme.md

 ## 7. Questions for TAs (?)
 1. We have missing data because of deleted or shadow-banned accounts how to handle that
 2. We notice some tweets that are irrelevant to the subject, they speak of non-privacy-related issues, how to handle that?

+# After completion : work distribution

+Basile: Data wrangling, getting the hundreds of millions of tweets (and tens of gigabytes), preparing it for loading.

+Abed: First data analysis, extracting useful sorting criterion.

+Théophane: Analysis of the data as the original paper did, plotting of this information.